AllenNeuralDynamics/modular-insertion-system/README.md

 ## Key features

 - Insertion angles up to ±75° A/P and ±45° M/L
-- Modules for electrophysiology, optogenetics, and fiber photometry
+- Modules for electrophysiology, optogenetics, and microscopes
 - 600 mm x 500 mm open area for behavioral platform
 - Design files available for noncommercial use